-Viy – aka Spirit of Evil, original title: Вий – is a 1967 Russian horror film directed by Konstantin Yershov and Georgi Kropachyov from a screenplay co-written with Aleksandr Ptushko, based on the Nikolai Gogol story of the same name.
-It stars Leonid Kuravlev and Natalya Varley.
+Viy is a 1967 Russian horror film directed by Konstantin Yershov and Georgi Kropachyov from a screenplay co-written with Aleksandr Ptushko, based on the Nikolai Gogol story of the same name.
+The movie stars Leonid Kuravlev and Natalya Varley.
+Aka Spirit of Evil, original title: Вий

 Reviews [click links to read more]: